notnullgames/nullos-alpine/README.md

 ### firmware

-We included brcm firmware in overlays/firmware-nonfree, just to get pi wifi working, but you might need other [non-free firmware](https://github.com/wkennington/linux-firmware), whcih you can just put in there.
+We included [brcm firmware](http://static.sevangelatos.com/raspberry_pi_firmware.tar.bz2) in overlays/firmware-nonfree, just to get pi wifi working, but you might need other [non-free firmware](https://github.com/wkennington/linux-firmware), which you can just put in there.

 ### overlays